Minneapolis, MN 55413

 Based in Minneapolis, flutist and composer Julie Johnson brings her distinct sound and approach– rougher and more soulful than a typical classical sound, yet more pure than a typical jazz player’s–to many multi-genre projects, including places where, she’s been told, the flute doesn’t belong.
 As a creator and a performer of new music, Julie’s work walks the line between composition and songwriting, art music and popular music, between genres as seemingly different as classical and blues.
 A finalist for the McKnight Fellowship for Performing Musicians and a winner of grants from the Minnesota State Arts Board, the American Composers Forum, the Lanesboro Arts Center, Springboard for the Arts, MacPhail Center for Music, MRAC, and a Banff Centre residency, she plays in many styles, working to bring both the flute and her audiences to music they haven’t been in contact with before.
 Most recently she released a live-performance video series, “Looping in My Living Room” available on https://julieflute.net/store

-Charles Conley is the host of The Corona Lectures and Operator of the various Machines.
-As a writer, he has received fellowships from the Fine Arts Work Center and the Sozopol Fiction Seminars.
-His work has been published in North American Review, Harvard Review, and Southern Review, among other print and online journals.
+Charles Conley is a writer, artist, and Operator of Anthelion Projects.
+He has received fellowships from the Fine Arts Work Center and the Sozopol Fiction Seminars.
+His work has been published in Bellevue Literary Review, North American Review, Southern Review, and Harvard Review.
+His multimedia work in video and sound design includes the Corona Lectures and the Absence collaboration with painter James Holmberg.
 His MFA in fiction is from the University of Minnesota, and he lives in NE Minneapolis.

 Shadows & Light; a Reflection Series